What is the Best Form of Therapy in Phobia Treatment?

 Using different therapeutic techniques such as hypnotherapy can help prepare people to push through this initial discomfort of adrenaline overload to make exposure therapy more effective.
 These techniques can even help a person to avoid the adrenaline overload all together by making it easier to take action before the fear can fully take over.
 A person’s resolve and coping skills are further strengthened by the rewiring of the subconscious through hypnotherapy.

 When combined with hypnotherapy, the exposure can occur in a highly suggestive state, making the therapy more potent and less distressing for the client.
-This is why the combined approach is so effective and is better than either hypnotherapy or exposure therapy used just on its own.
-(Verywell Mind) (Mind Phobias).
+This is why the combined approach is so effective and is better than either hypnotherapy or exposure therapy alone.

 The Synergy of Combined Therapy